RogCAD home <--- back to RogCAD home page

 hard to overstate.)

-a wide variety of design tasks spend years
+variety of design tasks can spend years becoming

 When a designer/remodeler associate of mine was